NinjaCheetah/rustii/README.md

 I'm still very new to Rust, so pardon any messy code or confusing API decisions you may find. libWiiPy started off like that, too.

-### What's Included
+### What's Included (Library-Side)
-- Structs for TMDs and Tickets that can be created from binary data
+- Structs for parsing and editing WADs, TMDs, Tickets, and Certificate Chains
-- Simple Title Key encryption/decryption
+- Title Key and content encryption/decryption
+- High-level Title struct (offering the same utility as libWiiPy's `Title`)
+- LZ77 compression/decompression
-- Content encryption/decryption
+- ASH decompression
-- WAD parsing (allowing for packing/unpacking)
+- NUS TMD/Ticket/certificate chain/content downloading
 - A basic CLI that uses the above features to allow for packing/unpacking WADs
+- The very basics of U8 archive handling (not really functional yet though)

-### What's Not Included
+### What's Included (CLI-Side)
-- Basically anything else.
-Any other features present in libWiiPy not listed here either do not yet exist, or are in an experimental state.
+- WAD packing/unpacking/converting
+- NUS TMD/Ticket/Title downloading
+- LZ77 compression/decompression
+- ASH decompression
+- Fakesigning command for WADs/TMDs/Tickets
+- Info command for WADs/TMDs/Tickets

+To see specific usage information, check `rustii --help` and `rustii <command> --help`.

 ## Building
 rustii is a standard Rust package.
 You'll need to have [Rust installed](https://www.rust-lang.org/learn/get-started), and then you can simply run: